sd535682/FruitBasket/README.md

 # FruitBasket

-This is a Ecommerce frontend design project made using ReactJS + Tailwind CSS
+This is an Ecommerce frontend design made using ReactJS + Tailwind CSS I am still working on this project and will add more features Stay tuned

 Desktop View